clementtech/clementtech.github.io/README.md

 Hidden easter eggs included.

-Not optimized for mobile devices yet, but usable.
+~~Not optimized for mobile devices yet, but usable.~~ Optimized for mobile devices and desktop.

 Website report from Google:
 ![performance](assets/performance.webp)